gregsaun/bear_extruder_and_x_axis/optional_parts/bear_hemera/README.md

 Note<sup>1</sup>: The nozzle_fan_duct needs to be printed with a heat resistant filament like ABS, Extrudr GreenTec Pro, annealed HTPLA, PC and probably much more.
 Don't forget to compensate for shrinkage accordingly to the filament type you are using.

+You can find more details about recommended filaments in on our [FAQ](https://guides.bear-lab.com/Wiki/Bear_FAQ).

 ### Assembly guide